 How to Knock in Your Cricket Bat?

-With oil applied, it’s time to start knocking in your cricket bat.
+With oil applied, it’s time to start knocking in your bat.
 A bat mallet is a useful tool in this respect but it’s also perfectly OK to use an old cricket ball.
-The bat should then be struck with the mallet or ball, lightly at first before gently increasing the force.
+The bat should then be struck with the mallet or an old ball, lightly at first before gently increasing the force.